 NOTE : All Local TV MUXES are broadcast at much reduced power, and most are not transmitted

 Note, due to the new phenomenon of MUXICAL chairs you may experience problems with certain MUXES disappearing.
 First try rescanning your TV / set top box, do it manually if possible.
 If this fails to sort it check on transmitter work or call the reception advice phone numbers.

 Many people find the setting up/retuning of the Freeview boxes or TVs somewhat complicated,

 but unfortunately, the days of "tune in once then forget it" have gone because much

 swapping about of programmes and MUXES will happen over the years, and every time

 that`s done your box/TV will need retuning.
 In fact some PVRs also then need all

 the recordings re-

-In our experience Digital tuners are not the most reliable * pieces of modern technology and they aren`t really repairable either.
+In our experience Digital tuners are not the most reliable * pieces of modern technology and they aren`t easily repairable either.
 That`s not a big deal if it`s a separate "STB" which has failed (they aren`t that expensive) but if its built into your TV then that`s a rather different story......
-It used to be possible to economically repair around 80% of conventional TV`s (i.e analogue, non LCD, non Plasma, non Rear Projection) but with integrated sets it`s far lower than that, see Repairs.
-That`s why, whilst they were available, we advised people to buy an analogue TV and a separate set top box.
-Doing it that way was more flexible as well.
+It used to be possible to economically repair around 80% of conventional TV`s (i.e analogue, non LCD, non Plasma, non Rear Projection) but with integrated sets it`s far lower than that.

 Some of the oldest digiboxes and digi TVs gradually ceased to function from Summer 2008 when the broadcasters "Split NIT" network changes occurred.
 Note this only become apparent when the digi box was retuned, as they regularly have to be.
 There are also a number of models of digibox/IDTV which ceased working after switchover because the transmission mode changed, from 2K to 8K.